 How Much Does it Cost to Go To Iceland Final Thoughts

-If you consider the destination and exactly what you are investing – I don’t know of another country – for that cost – where you can experience the unique things you can experience in Iceland.
+If you consider the destination and exactly what you are investing, I don’t know of another country, for that cost, where you can experience the unique things Iceland has to offer.
 It’s a wonderful place and worth every penny in my opinion.
 And yes, I would do it all over again tomorrow.
+Are you ready to plan a trip to Iceland?

 thanks for your information: did you stay at b14 for all our vacation ? yo go to jokulsalon far maybe better rent a room near there ?
-5 hour drive from hostel to Jökulsárlón
+5 hour drive from hostel to JökulsĂ¡rlĂ³n

 Thank you for your comment.
 Yes I did stay there the entire time.
 It’s a nice place and a good location for hopping on the roads out of the city.
 I was there for 4 days but had time to go to Jokulsarlon and Diamond Beach.
 It was so beautiful!
 I’m working on a post with my itinerary.
 I hope to have it on the blog soon.